Maumagnaguagno/HyperTensioN/docs/Custom.md

 ```

 The compilers use a less readable but optimized approach without generate and free variables.
-Static analysis is able to determine that ``connected`` is a rigid predicate, never changes, which can be stored in a constant outside the state.
+Static analysis is able to determine that ``connected`` is a rigid predicate, never changes, which can be stored as a constant outside the state.
 Both ``at`` and ``connected`` predicates are iterated, looking for a suitable set of values that satisfy the original method preconditions.

 ```Ruby